rmiller85/Robot-Arm/README.md

 [picture of rail graveyard]

 ## Staging area/hopper
 Now that we had a working system to sort screws, we had to solve a pretty major problem: screws had to be carefully placed in the system one ata time, removing any sembleance of efficiency.
 To solve this problem, we looked at various real-life solutions to similar problems.
 In the end, we built a similar design to a grain hopper.
 Unfortunately, the screws were extremely finnicky about lining up the way we wanted.
 As a result, we went through many prototypes.

 [picture]

 After extensive testing on how to a) best transition the screws from hopper to rails, and b) best line the screws up on the hopper's rails, we finally created a design which we were happy with.
+It had one rail.
+The other rail would simply be the rail which the hopper would sit on.
+This way, screws would be stable and straight after falling into the hopper and have a minimal jump between leaving the hoppper and riding the rails.
+Once attached to the rails, the hopper looked like this:

+[top view of hopper]

+## Motor
+Gravity couldn't do *all* the work in straightening/sliding our screws.
+We devised a plan to attach a continuous servo which would slap an arm against the hopper over and over.
+However, Mr. H provided a far better and simpler solution: an eccentric motor.
+It violently shook whenever turned on.
+It was perfect.